 1. Use AnswerThePublic.
 Users who are going used to voice search will not ask the question like “Eiffel Tower’s hight,” Instead they would ask “What is the height of Eiffel Tower.”
 Including “what is,” just another generic term would affect how Google would interpret with your content.

 AnswerThePublic shows you exactly what questions are being asked by Google users.

 2. Use Structured data.
 Apart from rich snippets that show stars for reviews, you need to start implementing more and more content level schema markup.
 That will help Google deeply understand your page content for displaying as a result of voice searches.

 3. Write Short and to the point answers.
 Don’t write long, tedious and unreadable sentences that go on and on.
 Instead, write precise and make your point in fewer words instead of bragging just for the sake of content length and its effect on SEO.
 Short paragraphs are great for better readability.

 4. Move to Https://S/SSL.
 More than 70% of voice search results where form sites that were using a secure Https://S/SSL connection.
 That’s a good reason (after chrome update) to switch to Https://S. This is my most important SEO tip.

-5. Do not over optimize.
+5. Do not over-optimize.
 Finally, don’t go over the bar making your content look terrible.
 Try to be as natural as possible.
-Write the way you talk make it more readable.
+Write the way you talk makes it more readable.
 ProwiritngAid is a useful tool to make that happen as well as Chrome extensions like Grammarly and Ginger.

 Use Structured Data (Schema Markup)